fiatjaf/awesome-loginless/README.md

 * [Lightning Poker](https://lightning-poker.com) - Play multiplayer no-limit Texas Hold'em Poker online with real satoshis.
 * [CoinRebates](https://www.coinrebates.com) - Just paste a Bitcoin address, get a link and shop, shop, get the rebate.

+## Web Apps
+* [Coursicle](https://www.coursicle.com/) - Plan your college class schedule and get notified when classes open up.
+Coursicle created an account-like system standard that doesn't require registration, which [they call Loginless](https://www.coursicle.com/blog/loginless-a-new-standard-for-user-identification.php).
+This allows for a persistent identity, across devices, without requiring any personally identifiable information such as an email, phone number, or password.

 ## Contribute
 Please contribute!
 Open an issue or a PR and we'll discuss it or merge it.
 If you're opening a PR, please ensure all formatting is ok (if you're in a hurry just open an issue).